15 Central Park West: Form

 The House measures 231 ft tall, while the Tower measures 550 ft tall.
 The Tower rises from a ground-level retail podium, aligned with the diagonal axis of Broadway, though it was intended to blend in with other mid-rise buildings along Central Park West.
-According to Robert A. M. Stern Architects, the design complemented Central Park West's twin-towered developments: the Century, the Majestic, the San Remo, and the El Dorado.
+According to Robert A.M.
+Stern Architects, the design complemented Central Park West's twin-towered developments: the Century, the Majestic, the San Remo, and the El Dorado.
 The two sections are connected by an elliptical entrance pavilion with a copper dome.
 The design of the entrance pavilion was inspired by that of the Sanssouci, a palace in the German city of Potsdam.

 South of the entrance pavilion, accessed from a driveway on 61st Street, is a "motor court" paved in cobblestones.
 The motor court measures 70 by 200 ft and is arranged around a black-granite fountain.
-The building's management discouraged chauffeurs from waiting in the motor court, so many chauffeurs instead wait on a shoulder along Central Park West, which is designated as a no-parking zone.
+The building's management discouraged chauffeurs from waiting in the motor court; many chauffeurs instead wait on a shoulder along Central Park West, which is designated as a no-parking zone.
+After the building opened, there were controversies over the fact that chauffeurs were using the shoulder illegally.
 There is also a private outdoor garden for tenants along 62nd Street, north of the entrance pavilion.
-The private garden contain a reflecting pool, which serves as a skylight above the swimming pool in the basement.
+The private garden contains a reflecting pool, which serves as a skylight above the swimming pool in the basement.
 The garden can also be arranged to accommodate additional seating for the building's dining room.

 The penthouse apartments on the upper stories of both sections contain setbacks with terraces.
 The House includes symmetrical setbacks, while the Tower has a more complicated massing with asymmetrical setbacks.
 The southern elevation of the Tower contains multiple setbacks, allowing direct sunlight into these apartments.
 The Tower's northern elevation complements the Century and other high-rise buildings on Central Park West.
 The penthouse atop the House contains a terrace measuring 282 ft long.
 The top of the Tower contains a crown, which consists of an open loggia.